StevePilcher/RecipeStoreMS3/README.md

 ## Deployment

-To copy and deploy this project follow the 3 steps below.
+To copy and deploy this project follow the 3 main platform steps below.

 ### GitHub